Choose your location

 28005 Madrid

-Reviewed by Leah S.
+Reviewed by Jasmine D.

 Madrid is a phenomenal place to go shopping, perhaps even the best city in all of Spain.
 But it’s such a big metropolis that you better set aside a number of days to tackle all the shopping in Madrid.